Fcabla/DBpedia-abstracts-to-RDF/Rebel/doc.md

 The last step consists of translating the text properties into RDF format.
 For this we have found no other way than to create a lexicalization, where we have expressly defined what is the RDF equivalent of each type of text property produced by the REBEL model.
 This last step is far from perfect, as there may be cases in which triples are generated where the domain and range of the relation differ from the class of the subject and object.

 The object and subject are lexicalized using DBpedia Spotlight.
 We have found that feeding Spotlight with text triples improves the identification of entities in the sense that they are more closely matched to the elements of the triples.

+It should be mentioned that the object of the triplet can be a resource of the ontology or a literal such as a date or an integer.
+To determine its type we have looked at the property.

 ## 4. Evaluation
 Compare the use of REBEL together with DBpedia Spotlight to the performance we obtained in Gsoc's project and Pablo's TFM.